 - For our children’s future, so that they will have adequate soil to support life.
 According to legend, the land was not so much given to us by our forefathers as it was borrowed from our children.

-There are a variety of useful soil conservation measures available, some of which humans have used since the dawn of time.
+There are a variety of useful measures and methods for conservation of soil available, some of which humans have used since the dawn of time.
 The following are some of the most common examples of such practices:

 Conservation tillage is an agro management method that seeks to reduce the intensity or frequency of tillage operations in order to realize both environmental and economic benefits.

-Conservation tillage can be used in conjunction with other measures to maximize the soil benefits of reduced tillage and increased soil-surface coverage.
+It can be used in conjunction with other measures to maximize the soil benefits of reduced tillage and increased surface coverage.

 Contour plowing lowers runoff while also assisting crops and soil in maintaining a steady altitude.
 It is accomplished by furrowing the land with contour lines between the crops.
 This strategy was used by the ancient Phoenicians and has been shown to retain more soil and enhance crop yields by 10% to 50%.